FAQ's - Vertrouwensketen

 What role does Portbase play in the Secure Chain?

-As a neutral logistics platform for the Dutch ports, Portbase has been requested by the port business community to create an additional authorisation layer on top of the existing digital services in the Port Community System to facilitate the technical realisation of the Secure Chain.
-Opting for this approach keeps the impact of the Secure Chain’s implementation to a minimum.
-Furthermore, a free basic service has been launched for new parties that need to connect to Portbase for the Secure Chain.
-Thus, all parties are able to digitally pass on the authorisation to collect a container from one link to the next in a convenient and secure manner.
+As the neutral logistics platform for the Dutch ports, Portbase was asked by the port business community to lead the technical development of the Secure Chain.
+To facilitate this, an additional authorisation layer was added to the existing digital services within the Port Community System.
+This minimises the impact of the Secure Chain’s implementation.
+For new parties looking to connect to Portbase for the Secure Chain, a free basic service is available, as well as a highly comprehensive paid service.
+This makes it easy for all parties to securely transfer the right to collect a container from one link to another in a digital manner.

 Portbase